At a Glance

 In this example, you would "Accept" individuals who select "Yes," but "Reject" individuals who select "No" or "I'm not sure."

-Fake information: an alternative to the Blur Tool
+An Alternative to the Blur Tool

 Not sure if you should require contributors to enter PII or if you should use the Blur Tool?
 The best approach is to provide the test contributor with fake information, such as email address, name, and credit card information ("John Smith, 123 Main Street, Houston, Texas, 77002.").
 Providing fake information shields the user from divulging their own information and spares you from having to blur any details.